 0

-Concerts in 5 countries – Eisenstadt, Stadtschlaining, Bratislava, Budapest, Szombathely, Komarno, Pecs, Rijeka, Venedig, Groznjan
+Concerts in 5 countries – Eisenstadt, Stadtschlaining, Bratislava, Budapest, Szombathely, Tihany, Komarno, Pecs, Rijeka, Venedig, Groznjan

 The Pannon Youth Orchestra was founded in 2015 in Burgenland as an intercultural orchestra.
 Under the project name „EINKLANG – an orchestral peace project of the European youth“, the project team, headed by Katarina Budimaier, promotes artistic and musical development, interculturality, cultural identification and self-development for all participants with the „ARTist & interCULTURAL Development Program“.